anayanapalli/anayanapalli.github.io/_posts/2023-12-17-an-introverts-guide-to-posting-online.md

 title: "An Introvert's Guide to Posting Online"
 ---

-> Only about 1% of LinkedIn's 260 million monthly users share posts, and those 3 million or so users net the 9 billion impressions 🤯
+> Only about 1% of LinkedIn's 260 million monthly users share posts, and those 3 million or so users net the 9 billion impressions. 🤯

 ## Introduction: